-Required Book for 2018: Learning Web Design (5th edition), by Jennifer Niederst Robbins.
+Required Book: Learning Web Design (5th edition), by Jennifer Niederst Robbins.
 O’Reilly, 2018 (at Amazon).
 You must have this book.
 NOTE that this new edition has MANY changes.
+DO NOT get the 4th edition.

 Nothing completed after the deadline will count.